-This Moroccan Fish Stew is loaded with O-Live & Co. olive oil, a blend of fresh seafood and lots of Moroccan herbs and spices.
+This Moroccan Fish Stew is loaded with a blend of fresh seafood and lots of Moroccan herbs and spices.
 Served with toasted bread it makes the most delicious and hearty dinner ever!

 A bowl of Moroccan fish stew